MalcolmZhao/Edge2Hats/README.md

 - **edge2hats_product_demo_video.mp4**: A demo video showcasing the product functionality.

 ## Dependencies

-To run this project, you will need to install the following packages:

 - Python 3.7 or higher
 - **Jupyter Notebook**: For running and developing notebooks.
 - **Selenium**: For web scraping and data extraction from Amazon.